Registrar’s Office

 rights with respect to their education records.
 An “eligible student” under FERPA

-is a student who is 18 years of age or older who attends a postsecondary institution.
+at any age.
 The right to inspect and review the student's education records within 45 days after

 the day Ferris State University receives a request for access.
 A student should submit